letslearncomputerscience/DevOpsAWSDocker/README.md

 # DevOps in AWS and Docker Workshop
-This is a workshop which introduces basic Docker concepts on how to use it, why it's important, and where to get more information
+This is a workshop which introduces basic Docker and AWS concepts on how to use it, why it's important, and where to get more information - the comprehension and application of Docker and AWS knowledge

 # Prerequisites #
  Docker Installation [Windows Installation](https://docs.docker.com/v17.09/docker-for-windows/install/) / [Mac Installation](https://docs.docker.com/docker-for-mac/install/)